arresteddevops/ado-hugo/content/episode/ai-sdlc.md

 +++
 Description = "The software industry is experiencing another seismic shift.
 After decades of agile transformations, cloud migrations, and DevOps revolutions, we're now navigating the integration of AI into the software development lifecycle.
 But this time feels different—the pace is faster, the technology less mature, and the stakes feel higher.
-Matty Stratton sat down with Hannah Foxwell and Robert Warner to explore what this transformation means for developers, operations teams, and the organizations they serve."
+Matty Stratton sat down with Hannah Foxwell and Robert Werner to explore what this transformation means for developers, operations teams, and the organizations they serve."
 Date = 2025-10-01T08:36:13-05:00
 PublishDate = 2025-10-01T08:36:13-05:00 # this is the datetime for the when the episode was published.
 This will default to Date if it is not set.
 Example is "2016-04-25T04:09:45-05:00" podcast_file = "arrested-devops-podcast-episode205.mp3" # the name of the podcast file, after the media prefix.